3UU/wordpress-shariff-wrapper/trunk/readme.txt

 A: Yes, take a look at the Mail Form tab on the plugin options page.

 == Changelog ==
+= 2.3.4 =
+- add Italian language to the mailform

 = 2.3.3 =
 - fix Pinterest button, if pinit.js is present